Jamf MDM Deployment

 Option A: Target Specific Group

-Smart Group: "MCP Endpoint Shield Not Installed"
+Targets: Smart Group "Akto Endpoint Shield Not Installed"

-Option B: All Computers
+Option B: All Computers (install + auto-update)

 Targets: All Computers